Empowering a shared learning platform for teachers.

 → Social network to follow great content

-→ Agregated collections of content
+→ Aggregated collections of content

 → Reviews and ratings

-→ Centralized curation for Tablet learning
+→ Centralized curation for tablet learning

 Outcome